 If you’re looking for a writing contest to enter then bookmark this Huge List of Writing Competitions.

 So you’ve identified a contest that you’d like to target and are ready to write your story, or have a finished story that you feel fits well within one of the categories.
-Before you send it off to the panel of judges, have a read through my top tips for winning a writing contest:
+Before you send it off to the panel of judges, have a read through my top tips for winning a writing contest and unlock the secrets to success with proven strategies tailored for authors aiming to dominate writing competitions.

 How to Win Writing Contests: The Basics